Through the Grapevine: Vineyard Distance as a Measure of Topological Dissimilarity

-In contrast to Section~\ref{subsec:cities}, our functions $f$ and $g$ are defined over disjoint variables: race and voter preference.
-This distinction makes it more likely for the local maxima and minima of $f$ and $g$ coincide.
-In the following, we investigate general trends between vineyard distance and its two classical alternatives across all state-election pairs.
+This choice of functions is motivated by the consistent (but nuanced and well-studied) support of Black voters for the Democratic party in recent decades~\cite{haynie2010blacks}.
+We therefore expect to see strong correlation between these functions, modulated by whether there are other kinds of Democratic voters available, creating an interesting case study for measuring similarity between two functions.

-In Figure~\ref{fig:election-l1_only}, we observe a strong linear correlation between $\mathbb{V}^{(w)}(\mathcal{V}(f,g))$ and $W_1(f,g)$.
-This demonstrates that vineyard distance encodes similar topological information as $1$-Wasserstein distance.
-By shading each point in Figure~\ref{fig:election-l1_only} by its functional distance, we see that within a fixed $1$-Wasserstein band, vineyard distance increases with functional distance.
-In other words, vineyard distance effectively combines $1$-Wasserstein distance and functional distance into a single distance measure.
+In Figure~\ref{fig:election-scatter}, we observe a strong linear correlation between $\mathbb{V}^{(w)}(\mathcal{V}(f,g))$ and $W_1(f,g)$.
+This demonstrates that vineyard distance encodes similar topological information to $1$-Wasserstein distance in the high correlation setting.
+By shading each point in Figure~\ref{fig:election-scatter} by its $L^1$ distance, we see that within a fixed $1$-Wasserstein band, vineyard distance increases with $L^1$ distance, demonstrating that vineyard distance acts like a combination of $L^1$ and $1$-Wasserstein distance as expected.

-Additionally, it is instructive to look at the greatest vineyard distance in our dataset, namely the map of Virginia's $2020$ election results shown in Figure~\ref{fig:election-VA_2020}.
-The areas of Democratic support outside of black voter hubs lead to different shapes and geographic locations for the local maxima of $f$ and $g$.
-Together, these differences contribute to the election's high vineyard distance.
-We further verify this conclusion in Figure ~\ref{fig:election-dem-only} by shading each state-election pair by its democratic vote share.
-Indeed, for a state-election pair, elevated vineyard distance indicates broad democratic support.
+It is instructive to look at the greatest vineyard distance in our dataset, namely Virginia's $2020$ election results shown in Figure~\ref{fig:election-VA_2020}.
+The areas of Democratic support outside of black voter hubs lead to different shapes and geographic locations for the $f$ and $g$, which create a high vineyard distance.
+Looking at the right hand plot of Figure~\ref{fig:election-scatter}, we see that broad Democratic support tends elevates vineyard distance, precisely because non-Black Democratic voter groups also affect the analysis.